Last updated on September 9th, 2014 at 10:26 pm

-Having just wrapped up Honesty Week where I gave people a clear look into the inner workings of everything Casey Palmer, I figured it’s a good time to answer the question that my friend Andrea (http://imadoodle.blogpost.com) hit me with — WHY be honest?
+Having just wrapped up Honesty Week where I gave people a clear look into the inner workings of everything Casey Palmer, I figured it’s a good time to answer the question that my friend Andrea (https://imadoodle.blogpost.com

 I think honesty is key to any good relationship.
 Many relationships are slain where they stand because at some point, somebody involved chooses to be dishonest.
 Honesty involves transparency, guts and vulnerability, but the more honest we all choose to be collectively, the easier life will be.

 But while it’s easy to see the perils of lying and where it can muddle the understanding we have between one another, it doesn’t mean that BOTH honesty and lying are without their caveats: